RuggedScience/SDK/README.md

 For static builds run `cmake .. -DBUILD_SHARED_LIBS=OFF` instead of `cmake ..`

 ## Debug and Release
-Windows and Linux require different parameters to switch between debug and release but both default to debug.
-For release builds in Windows user the `--config release` option with the second command.
-For example...
+Windows and Linux require different parameters to switch between debug and release builds but both default to debug.
+For release builds in Windows use the `--config release` option with the second command as shown below.

 `cmake ..`
 `cmake --build . --config release`